 With regular checkups and teeth cleanings, your dentist can catch any issues early on.
 This prevents them from developing further and becoming more serious or expensive to fix.

-Young children should also learn how to brush and floss their teeth to protect their mouths.
+By getting a routine dental cleaning, you can help avoid dental issues such as tooth decay and gum disease (gingivitis or periodontitis).
+Young children must also learn to brush and floss their teeth to protect their mouths.

-Children should first visit their dentist for a checkup when they are six months old or following the eruption of their first tooth.
-By the time a child is three or four years old, they will need regular teeth cleanings (twice a year).
+Children should first visit their dentist for a checkup when they are 6 months old or following the eruption of their first tooth.
+When a child is 3 or 4 years old, they will need regular teeth cleanings (twice a year).

 These teeth cleanings cater to young kids to make them feel comfortable.
 During pediatric teeth cleanings, the dentist will assess the child’s dental health and discuss how to improve it with the parents or guardians.

-If you don’t have dental insurance, there are other ways you can pay for dental care treatment at an affordable cost:
+If you don’t have dental insurance, there are other affordable ways to pay for dental care: